Whatever your reasons, King's offers an extensive range of postgraduate-level qualifications. These are divided into two general areas:

 Taught courses normally take one year to complete full-time (two years part-time) although some courses may be longer.
 Most courses begin in September of each year and a few may begin in January.

-For futher information on taught master's degrees developed by the four UK Higher Education Funding Bodies, please see Steps to Postgraduate Study.
+For further information on taught master's degrees developed by the four UK Higher Education Funding Bodies, please see Steps to Postgraduate Study.

 Taught Master’s by Research (MRes)